/api/wallets/delete

 }

-// Delete a wallet from configuration
+// Delete wallet at index 0 from configuration

 cURL

-# Delete a wallet from configuration
+# Delete wallet from configuration - Windows

-curl -X GET "http://localhost:8080/api/wallet/delete?name=TestWallet"
+curl -X DELETE "http://localhost:8080/api/wallets/delete?wallet_path=E:\Data\Wallets\Default"

 # With verbose output

-curl -v -X GET "http://localhost:8080/api/wallet/delete?name=TestWallet"
+curl -v -X DELETE "http://localhost:8080/api/wallets/delete?wallet_path=E:\Data\Wallets\Default"

 # Note: This only removes from config - directory remains on disk